adnammit/notes/react.md

 		const cityName = searchParams.get('cityName');
 	```

+# Fetching Data
+There are several patterns for fetching data that depend on the use case
+* **fetching as you render**: use `react-router` and loaders to load the required data as the component renders
+	* use this if the data that needs to be fetched is bound to the route, i.e. if the current route and parameters are enough to form the request for the data (given route `/products?id=123`, you know you need to load data for product 123)
+* **fetching data on mount**: use `useEffect` to fetch data when the component mounts
+* **fetching data on user interaction**: use an event handler to fetch data when the user interacts with the component

 # Building an App

+## Planning Your Application

+### Structuring Your Project
+* one common way of organizing within your `/src` directory. let's think of a menu app
+	* **features**: components that represent a concept or business entity
+		* one sub-folder for each feature that contains jsx, css, hooks, etc
+		* ex: User, Menu, Cart, Order
+		* these features have sub-components like MenuItem, OrderLine, etc and data can be shared within each "domain" (i.e. Menu)
+	* **pages**: components that represent a page in your app
+		* ex: Home, Login/Signup, Menu, Cart, New Order, Order Detail
+	* **ui**: presentational shared components
+		* ex: Button, Input, Modal, Spinner
+	* **services**: functions that interact with the outside world
+		* ex: api, auth, storage
+	* **utils**: stateless helper functions
+		* ex: date, string, number

+### State Management
+* again for our menu app, we can organize our state needs like so:
+	* User: Global remote state (fetched from API)
+	* Menu: Global remote state (fetched from API)
+	* Cart: Global UI state (just stored in app)
+	* Order: Global remote state (fetched from API)
+* **Remote State Management**:
+	* use react router to **"render-as-you-fetch"** -- this isn't really state management, but it supports remote state management
+	* **ReactQuery** is another option
+* **UI State Management**
+	* use Hooks or Context API for simple state management cases
+	* you may choose to use **Redux** for global state management, but it's not necessary for most apps

 ## Navigation
 * specify your `BrowserRouter`, `Routes` and `Route` components in the `App` component